CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

 Security impact analysis is conducted and documented within the Change Request (CR) process described in in CM-3(b).
 All proposed configuration-controlled changes to the application are tested first in a sandboxed development environment before being pushed to a staging environment to be tested by another developer and by the Engineering team prior to final approval from CCB to move changes to the production environment.

+#### LINCS specific control or LINCS Responsibility

+An Information Security Program is in place to ensure all security-centric impacts to the LINCS Technology Project are properly analyzed and conducted by personnel with information security responsibilities (i.e., LINCS SSO, IT Security Officer, etc.).
+These individuals have the appropriate skills and technical expertise to analyze the changes to the LINCS Technology Project and their associated security ramifications.
+In support of continuous monitoring and to ensure the LINCS Technology system lifecycle is fully sustained, a risk assessment process, be it formal or informal, is performed when changes are occur.
+This ensures the Department understands the security impacts and can determine if additional security controls are required.